 This age-old adage contains a lot of wisdom when related to incorporating best teaching practices for STEM: The ability to collaborate is essential in our modern, information-rich workplace.

 One of my 2-year-old daughter's favorite activities is playing with blocks.
 She enjoys exploring their shape and texture as well as sorting them by color and size.
 Her ultimate fun is tower-building.
-Since her ability to stack began to bud, she's spent countless hours stacking and stacking, working her hardest to build an ever-taller tower.
-As she stacks blocks on top of one another, I can see the range of emotions crossing her face and, when each tower ultimately comes crashing down, these feelings, particularly frustration, are often magnified.

 Over the past 10 years there has been a focused and well-researched shift for STEM education to be based on hands-on, inquiry-type activities.
 The afterschool environment is perfect for implementing these types of activities.